C.J. Abrams Player Props: Nationals vs. Brewers

 C.J.
 Abrams At The Plate

-- Abrams has driven home a run in 27 games this year (27.8%), including more than one RBI in 10.3% of his games and producing three or more of his team's runs on three occasions..
+- Abrams has driven home a run in 28 games this season (28.6%), including more than one RBI in 11.2% of his games and producing three or more of his team's runs on three occasions..

-- In 44.3% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (9.3%).
+- He has scored in 43 of 98 games this season, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.